 It's no secret that I'm a huge fan of Ball mason jars.
-I have quite a vast collection that I use as vases, storage and for craft projects and I even have a Pinterest board dedicated to them.
+I have quite a vast collection that I use as vases, storage and for craft projects.
 However, up until a few weeks ago, not one of my jars had been used for its traditional purpose ... preserving jam.
 To rectify that, Ball were kind enough to send me a home preserving starter kit.
 I had no idea that making jam could be so much fun and so amazingly simple.
 Back in August, the boys and I popped to our local farm to pick the last of this year's strawberries and then headed home to crush them and and turn them in to gorgeously thick and spreadable jam.
 So this month, we've been enjoying strawberry jam on pretty much everything ... bread, toast, scones and cakes.
 I think we might give blackberry jam a whirl next.

 AND FINALLY ...

 I took my eldest little dude to the Good Life Experience a couple of weeks ago (massive thanks to Cerys from Mascara and Mud for the tickets), and we had the best time.
 I miss him now he's in school full-time and it was a joy to spend the day with him without his brother.
 He climbed walls, threw axes at targets, flew high in the sky on vintage fairgrounds rides and was even allowed his very own glass of lemonade.
 It was perfect.
 And a perfect September day.
 One for the core memories (you'll only understand this if you've seen Inside Out).